mritzco/POS_Paperless/README.md

 http://localhost:3000 or
 http://192.168.1.1:3000

-#### Service people
+#### Waitress and Service people

-URL/service
+Browse to:

+    {URL}/service
-*Needs login data* Waitress / service people can access all available receipts at this address
+*Use user/password from config file* Waitress / service people can access all available receipts at this URL.

 ##### Flow
 1. Check list of Receipts
 2. Click on desired table to see the receipt
 3. Optional: Click button to create a QR code for customers
+4. Click Promptpay to generate a QR for tranfer

 #### Customers
 URL/HASHCODE